Karnpitcha-kasemsirinavin/Auto-Shopper_Application/README.md

 On the main screen of the application, there is a list of items that present in the cart.
 Each box represent different item.
 On the left-most side of the box, there is a color indicate the catergory of the item.
 Next is the picture and a name of the item and following with the amount of the item that currently in the cart.
 On the right-most, it showing a price of the item.
 The total cost of items can be seen at the bottom of the screen and next to it is a button that would lead to the next screen after the user finish shopping.

 ***This application is a prototype.
 It can be used by one person at a time.***
- This project was developed during Nov - Dec 2022 as a part of PCA course.
+ This project was developed during Nov - Dec 2022 as a part of CYBER-PHYSICAL SYSTEM DESIGN (CPS) course.